jasonkim999429/cse15l-lab-reports/lab-report-1.md

 File path argument
 ---

 Starting in the `/home/lecture1` directory, I initiated the `ls` command with a path to a file as an argument.
 The output was the name of the file specified, which is the expected behavior as described by the documentation, so it is not an error.
 However, this output is not very helpful to us.
-This was repeated multiple times with different types of files (.class, .java, etc.) in order to ensure that the behavior was not specific to any one of these types of files.
+This was repeated multiple times with different types of files in order to ensure that the behavior was not specific to any one type of file.

 ```
 [user@sahara ~/lecture1]$ ls Hello.java